AhmedNur/ASCIIfy-Frontend/README.md

 This is an extremely basic angular app created as a frontend for an ASCII art generator.
-It was made to get familiar with angular.

 ### Demo